 CTE will usually transfer the grants (state funds) by the end of December.
 By June 1, each grant recipient must submit a report to CTE that includes information about the project’s impact on student learning.
 A final report is due at the end of the project.
 Recipients are encouraged to present a breakout session about their project at the KU Summit.

 Contact Andrea Greenhoot, Center for Teaching Excellence, at 864-4199 or email@example.com.

 CTE regularly offers grants of $1000-$3000 to support the transformation of one or more courses with student-centered, evidence-based practices.
 Funding has been made possible through the TRESTLE and C21 programs (see below).

-We are currently accepting proposals for AY18-19, and the official call and online application can be accessed at the following link: https://cte.ku.edu/Course_Transformation_Grants
+We are currently accept proposals for Course Transformation Grants every September, and the official call and online application can be accessed at this link.

 TRESTLE, which stands for Transforming Education, Stimulating Teaching and Learning Excellence, is a multi-institution, NSF-funded project (NSF DUE #1525775) designed to help STEM departments transform undergraduate courses around teaching strategies that are known to improve student learning.
 TRESTLE is led by KU and involves six other research universities: Indiana University, Queen’s University, U of British Columbia, UC Davis, U of Colorado, and UT San Antonio.
 This project offers KU faculty members:

 - Funding for TRESTLE course transformation grants and travel grants to help faculty redesign courses to create a more active learning environment and track student learning based on the redesign efforts.
 A PDF of the request for travel grant proposals can be found here.